hazendaz/displaytag/trunk/src/site/markdown/tut_links.md

 ### Struts-like approach

-The column tag provides 5 struts-like attributes that can be set to create a dynamic linke ( href, paramID, paramName, paramProperty, paramScope ).
+The column tag provides 5 struts-like attributes that can be set to create a dynamic linke ( href, paramID, paramName, paramProperty).
 See the display:column documentation, and the struts documentation for a complete description of their usage, but basically:

 href